charlie2951/krv32/README.md

 return 0;
 }
 ```
 Enter into uploader mode by changing the slide switch to HIGH located at the extreme right side of the board.
 Then press reset button.
-Now 7-segment display will show `BOOT` message and all 8 LEDs will glow.<p>
+Now 7-segment display will show `BOOT` message and all 8 LEDs will glow.
+Note: For arty a7 board, there is no 7segment display and only 4 LEDs will glow.<p>

 Then open a terminal inside `SDK` and type